-Stock Subject to the 2018 Plan.
-Subject to adjustments for certain corporate events, the maximum number of shares of our common stock that may be issued under the 2018 Plan is 1,320,000 shares, which amount will be (a) reduced by awards granted under the Prior Plans after March 1, 2018, and (b) increased to the extent that awards granted under the 2018 Plan or the Prior Plans are forfeited, expire, are cancelled, or are settled for cash (except as otherwise provided in the 2018 Plan).
-In terms of calculating how many shares are reduced or increased based on activity under the Prior Plans after March 1, 2018, the calculation shall be based on one share for every one share that was subject to an option or SAR and 1.23 shares for every one share that was subject to an award other than an option or SAR.
+Stock Subject to the Amended and Restated 2020 Plan is 10,000,000 shares, which amount will be reduced by awards granted under the 2020 Stock Incentive Plan after February 25, 2020.
+Any shares of Stock that are subject to options or SARs shall be counted against this limit as one share for every one share granted, and any shares of Stock that are subject to awards other than options or SARs shall be counted against this limit as 1.34 shares for every one share granted.
+The share reserve will be increased to the extent that awards granted under the Amended and Restated 2020 Plan or the Prior Plans are forfeited, expire, are cancelled, or are settled for cash (except as otherwise provided in the Amended and Restated 2020 Plan).
+In terms of calculating how many shares are reduced or increased based on activity under the Prior Plans after February 25, 2020, the calculation shall be based on one share for every one share that was subject to an option or SAR.

-Substitute awards (awards made or shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines) will not reduce the shares authorized for grant under the 2018 Plan, nor will shares subject to a substitute award be added to the shares available for issuance or transfer under the 2018 Plan.
+Substitute awards (awards made or shares of Stock issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines) will not reduce the shares authorized for grant under the Amended and Restated 2020 Plan, nor will shares subject to a substitute award be added to the shares available for issuance or transfer under the Amended and Restated 2020 Plan.